High-dimensional quantum key distribution rates for multiple measurement bases: Finite key rates

 Note that we can apply again the argument provided by the Serfling bound \cite{serfling1974} that we used to define the statistical correction $\mu_{\epsilon}$ in Eq.~(\ref{eq:mueps}) and that we already employed to upper bound the smooth max-entropy in Eq.~(\ref{smoothmax}).
 By doing so, we can replace the optimization over the single run joint state in Eq.~(\ref{AEPbound}) with the asymptotic key rate obtained in the previous Section, here to be expressed as a function of $Q_{\text{tol}}+\mu_{\epsilon}$.

 Only for $m=2$ and $m=d+1$ (if $d$ is a power of a prime) MUBs we can obtain the closed form solutions from Eqs.~(\ref{eq:aympt_asymm_2}) with $Q_X=Q_Z$, and~(\ref{eq:aympt_symm_dp1}), respectively.
-In the other cases, we need to find the roots of the polynomial in Eq.~(\ref{eq:conditionlambda}), but a numerical evaluation is straightforwardly achieved. \\ \\ Finally, we address the case of coherent attacks.
-To this aim, we exploit the postselection technique \cite{renner2009postselection}, following the analysis detailed in Ref.~\cite{sheridan2010njp}.
-There, the authors show that the security of a protocol which is $\epsilon_\text{tot}$-secure against collective attacks can be improved to get a key rate $\epsilon_\text{coh}$-secure against coherent attacks by setting
+In the other cases, we need to find the roots of the polynomial in Eq.~(\ref{eq:conditionlambda}), but a numerical evaluation is straightforwardly achieved.

+Finally, we address the case of coherent attacks.
+To this aim, we exploit a revised version of the postselection technique \cite{renner2009postselection}, following the analysis detailed in \cite{nahar2024postselection}.